odu-cs725-infovis/public-spr24/project.md

 ### Deadlines

-**Mon, Mar 18, 3pm** - dataset and topic chosen (posted in Canvas discussion forum)
+**Mon, Mar 18, 3pm** - dataset and topic chosen - submit by posting in Canvas Discussions

-**Mon, Mar 25, 3pm** - description of the user audience, specific tasks that will be enabled, and example analysis scenario (document submitted in Canvas)
+**Mon, Mar 25, 3pm** - description of the user audience, specific tasks that will be enabled, and example analysis scenario - submit document in Canvas Assignments

 **Fri, Mar 29** - deadline for meeting with me to discuss your initial design

-**Mon, Apr 15, 3pm** - final project deadline (last modifications to implementation notebook)
+**Mon, Apr 15, 3pm** - final project deadline - submit dashboard notebook URL in Canvas Assignments

-**Fri, Apr 26, 7pm** - final report deadline - *this is the end of our scheduled final exam slot*
+**Fri, Apr 26, 7pm** - final report deadline (*this is the end of our scheduled final exam slot*) - submit report notebook URL in Canvas Assignments

 ## Grading